deya-eldeen/blog/_posts/post/2021/2021-11-01-swift-keywords.md

  width="960"
  height="1568"
 %}

-As detailed in [Swift Lexical Structure](https://swiftbydeya.com/swift-lexical-structure/), these reserved words are integral to the language's syntax and functionality.
-For convenience, all lists of reserved words provided below are arranged alphabetically, facilitating quick and easy reference.

 ## Keywords used in declarations
 Keywords for defining types, methods, and essential elements in `Swift`, including classes, structs, enums, protocols, and properties, along with access control and initialization behavior.